 Colour plays an important part in branding.
-Psychology shows us that colour can subconsciously evoke emotions, creating positive or unique ideas about the business.
+Psychology shows us that colour can subconsciously evoke emotions in us, creating positive or unique ideas about the business.
 It can be a way to distinguish a brand from its competitors, establish its own identity and create relationships between business and consumer.

 When creating or rebranding a brand, these colour choices should form an integral part of your thinking.
 Where a wordmark or tagline has the added stimulus of language, those logos which do not contain text elements rely on colour and imagery to create brand personality.